-Procedures for Business Decision-making & Dispute Resolution
+Procedures for Business Decision Making & Dispute Resolution

-Many conflicts can arise in business, especially when ownership is divided among partners.
+Many conflicts can arise in business, mainly when ownership is divided among partners.
 For this reason, it is important to have provisions setting forth your company’s procedures for decision-making and resolving disputes.
 These procedures can include voting requirements for big decisions or a mediation clause.